Skagit County PCOs

-For more information about the requirements for becoming an appointed PCO, contact Party Headquarters at (360) 336-1555 and send an email to our Chair, Bob Doll at email@example.com.
+For more information about the requirements for becoming an appointed PCO, contact Party Headquarters at (360) 336-1555 and send an email to our Chair, Jeff Mount at email@example.com.

 PCO and Candidates Filing Information: A Reminder for Current PCOs and prospective PCOs

 There is no filing fee for PCOs.
 If only one person files for PCO from the same party in the same precinct, that person is automatically elected and will not be on the ballot.

 Filing week usually runs the third week in May, Monday to Friday at 4 pm.
 Online filing will be available 24 hours a day from 9:00 a.m. on Monday through 4:00 p.m. on Friday.
-Click here for Candidate Filing Mail Form on online form are only available during filing week at the Skagit County Auditor’s election pages.
+Candidate Filing Mail Form on online form are only available during filing week at the Skagit County Auditor’s election pages.
 Click here for a list of precincts that don’t currently have PCOs. http://www.skagitdemocrats.org/precincts-without-a-pco/

 For more information, see the website of the Skagit County Elections office.